telerik/reporting-docs/using-reports-in-applications/dot-net-core-support.md

 brew install mono-libgdiplus
 ````

-1. Create your .NET Core application (or copy an existing one from a Windows machine).
+1. Create your.NET Core application (or copy an existing one from a Windows machine).

 1. Add __nuget.config__  file with path to your NuGet repository.